honeycombio/refinery/README.md

 Refinery processes must be able to communicate with each other to concentrate traces on single servers.

-Within your application (or other Honeycomb event sources) you would configure the `API Host` to be `http(s)://load-balancer/`.
-Everything else remains the same (API key, dataset name, and so on - all that lives with the originating client).
+Within your application (or other Honeycomb event sources), you would configure the `API Host` to be `http(s)://load-balancer/`.
+Everything else remains the same, such as API key, dataset name, and so on since all that lives with the originating client.

 ### Minimum Configuration